Caribbean volcano erupts, prompts thousands to evacuate

 Courtney Travis, AccuWeather senior meteorologist

-Residents in St. Vincent and the Grenadines were ordered to evacuate as La Soufriere Volcano showed signs that an eruption may be imminent on April 8.
+Officials declared a red alert and ordered tens of thousands of people to evacuate the area as La Soufrière volcano on the Caribbean island of St. Vincent threatened to erupt.

+The largest volcano on the Caribbean island of St. Vincent on Friday erupted in spectacular fashion, sending an ash plume shooting an estimated 52,000 feet into the atmosphere and forcing the evacuation of thousands.

-Authorities ordered mandatory evacuations on the island of Saint Vincent Thursday evening, ahead of a major volcanic eruption on Friday morning.
+Authorities had ordered evacuations on St. Vincent Thursday evening, ahead of the expected volcanic eruption that occurred on Friday morning.

-Saint Vincent is a volcanic island located in the Lesser Antilles of the Caribbean and is home to La Soufrière, the island's largest volcano.
+St. Vincent is a volcanic island located in the Lesser Antilles of the Caribbean and is home to La Soufrière, which is the island's largest volcano.
+The population there is about 110,000.

-Around 8:30 a.m., local time, on Friday, the volcano underwent an "explosive eruption," spewing ash high into the air.
+Around 8:30 a.m., local time, on Friday, the volcano underwent what the scientists at the University of the West Indies (UWI) Seismic Research Center called an "explosive eruption," spewing ash high into the air.

-As of 8:41 am this morning April 9, 2021 an explosive eruption began at the La Soufrière volcano in St. Vincent.
-This a...Posted by UWI Seismic Research Centre on Friday, April 9, 2021
+The National Emergency Management Organisation (NEMO) of Saint Vincent reported later in the morning that the ash plume had reached about 5 miles (8 km) into the air, and ash had fallen at Argyle International Airport.
+A NOAA-SSEC satellite estimated that the ash traveled an astonishing 52,000 feet into the atmosphere, or about 10 miles up.

+Photo from the explosive eruption that occurred at La Soufriere, SVG at 8:41 am local time.
+Ash has begun to fall on the flanks of the volcano and surrounding communities including Chateaubelair and Petite Bordel.
+(Photo/UWI Seismic Reasearch Centre)

 As seismic activity continued and became more intense, with magma visible near the surface later on Thursday, the country's National Emergency Management Organization raised the island's alert level from orange to red, according to NPR, meaning that eruption was considered "imminent".

-Smoke spews from the glowing dome of the La Soufriere volcano in Saint Vincent and the Grenadines, April 8, 2021, in this image obtained from the University of West Indies Seismic Research Center.
-(Photo/The UWI Seismic Research Centre/ via REUTERS)
+Smoke spews from the glowing dome of the La Soufriere volcano in Saint Vincent and the Grenadines on Thursday April 8, 2021 (right), and the resulting eruption (left) on Friday, April 9 2021.
+(Photos/The UWI Seismic Research Centre)

 This evacuation includes roughly 16,000 people on the island, according to WFAA, a WABC affiliate in Dallas, Texas.